Meet Jane

 Chapter 2 – South Africa and Moving Abroad (first-time)

-After completing high school, I moved to East London, South Africa (yes, South Africa has a city called East London in the Eastern Cape, and this was not by any means an “I moved solo abroad situation”).
-I have family in South Africa to pursue my university studies at 19.
+After completing high school, I moved to East London, South Africa (yes, South Africa has a city called East London in the Eastern Cape).
+This incident was not an “I moved solo abroad” situation.
+I moved to South Africa to pursue my university studies at 19, where I have family.

 When I was trying to figure out where and what to study, I ended up working (a typical 19-year-old job) as a waitress at a small, lovely restaurant in Selborne.